alanjameschapman/whiteboard/README.md

 ## Surface

+Infinite scroll discounted because it tends to be used for aimless browsing - our users will be looking for specific content.
+Last 9 posts should be enough to show, but not too many to overwhelm the user.

 ### Colour schemes

 The colour scheme is based on the default image placeholder, which may be prevalent if the blog author doesn't customize their post image: